lucasstarsz/Slope-ECS/README.md

 </div>

 ## About Slope
-Slope is a developer-friendly Entity Component System library written in pure Java.
-It enables developers of all kinds to create games and other software via a no-nonsense, cross-platform, open-source code library.
+Slope is a developer-friendly Entity Component System written in pure Java.
+It enables developers of all kinds to create games and other software built on a no-nonsense, cross-platform, open-source code library.

 ## Highlights
 - [x] **Cross Platform** - Fully supports all major desktop platforms (Linux, macOS, Windows)